 Voice of the Customer (VoC) is a market research process that’s used to gather customer feedback.
 It reveals important qualitative metrics such as your customers’ expectations, preferences, and aversions, as well as your customers’ needs, and pain points.

 Marketers use VoC programs to improve customer experience, product development, services, and customer retention.

 An effective VoC strategy significantly improves all areas of your marketing, including buyer personas, website content, social media posts, emails, and more.

 It allows you to speak directly to your customers’ deepest feelings and pain points.
 As a result, your messaging will resonate better with customers, appeal to their aspirations, and address their concerns.
 You can also use VoC to tailor your messaging specifically for each audience segment, or to reach new customers.
-This enables brand touchpoints that match their desires in a customized, targeted manner.
+This enables more personalized and targeted customer touch points throughout the buyer’s journey.

-Additionally, VoC helps you create a superior customer experience.
+Additionally, VoC helps you create a superior digital customer experience (DCX).
 In return, you’ll earn more word-of-mouth referrals, improve customer loyalty, and reduce churn.
 When a customer has a great experience with your brand, they’re much more likely to tell their friends about it or to otherwise give the brand a shoutout on social media.

 87% of customers who have a good experience with a company will make another purchaseNETCONOMY

 More loyalty and referrals translates into more revenue.
 In fact, 87% of customers who have a good experience with a company will make another purchase from that company.
 Conversely, just 18% who had a poor experience will buy again.

 Now that you know the marketing benefits of Voice of the Customer feedback, let’s look at the data collection methodology you’ll need to use in your framework.
 You should also have a spreadsheet or template to keep track of your data.
 And, it’s a good idea to outline your goals and objectives before you get started.